-- (5) Based on Amendment No. 12 to Schedule 13G executed on January 8, 2014 that Royce & Associates, LLC filed with the SEC.
+- (5) Based on a Schedule 13G executed on August 29, 2014, that Sessa Capital (Master), L.P., Sessa Capital GP, LLC, Sessa Capital IM, L.P., Sessa Capital IM GP, LLC and John Petry filed with the SEC.
+Sessa Capital GP, LLC is the general partner of Sessa Capital (Master), L.P.
+Sessa Capital IM, L.P. is the investment manager of the Sessa Capital (Master), L.P.
+Sessa Capital IM GP, LLC is the general partner of Sessa Capital IM, L.P.
+Mr. Petry is the manager of Sessa Capital GP, LLC and Sessa Capital IM GP, LLC.
+Mr. Petry and these entities may each be deemed to own these 431,732 shares and each has sole power to vote or direct the vote of these shares and to dispose or direct the disposition of these shares.
+The address for Mr. Petry and these entities is 444 Madison Ave.
+3rd Floor, New York, New York 10022. - (6) Based on Amendment No. 13 to Schedule 13G executed on January 6, 2015 that Royce & Associates, LLC filed with the SEC.
 Royce & Associates, LLC is an investment adviser that manages various accounts.
-One of these accounts, the Royce Value Trust, Inc., holds 211,000 of these shares.
-The address of Royce & Associates, LLC is 745 Fifth Avenue, New York, New York 10151. - (6) Based on Amendment No. 4 to Schedule 13G executed on February 10, 2014 that Dimensional Fund Advisors LP filed with the SEC.
-Dimensional is an investment adviser that furnishes investment advice to four investment companies and serves as investment manager to certain other commingled group trusts and separate accounts.
-Dimensional has sole voting power over 182,143 of these shares and sole dispositive power over all of these shares.
-Dimensional disclaims beneficial ownership of all of these shares.
-Dimensional's address is Palisades West, Building One, 6300 Bee Cave Road, Austin, Texas 78746. - (7) Based on Amendment No. 5 to Schedule 13G executed on February 13, 2014 that Renaissance Technologies LLC and Renaissance Technologies Holdings Corporation filed with the SEC.
+One of these accounts, the Royce Value Trust, Inc., holds 211,100 of these shares.
+The address of Royce & Associates, LLC is 745 Fifth Avenue, New York, New York 10151. - (7) Based on Amendment No. 5 to Schedule 13G executed on February 5, 2015 that Dimensional Fund Advisors LP filed with the SEC.
+Dimensional Fund Advisors LP is an investment adviser that furnishes investment advice to four investment companies and serves as investment manager or subadvisor to certain other commingled funds, group trusts and separate accounts.
+In certain cases, subsidiaries of Dimensional Fund Advisors LP may act as an adviser or sub-adviser to certain of these funds.
+Dimensional Fund Advisors LP has sole voting power over 182,163 of these shares and sole dispositive power over all of these shares.
+Dimensional Fund Advisors LP disclaims beneficial ownership of all of these shares.
+Its address is Building One, 6300 Bee Cave Road, Austin, Texas 78746. - (8) Based on Amendment No. 6 to Schedule 13G executed on February 12, 2015 that Renaissance Technologies LLC and Renaissance Technologies Holdings Corporation filed with the SEC.
 Both Renaissance Technologies LLC and Renaissance Technologies Holdings Corporation are investment advisers that beneficially own all of these shares.
 Renaissance Technologies Holdings Corporation is a majority owner of Renaissance Technologies LLC.
-Their address is 800 Third Avenue, New York, New York 10022. - (8) All of our directors and executive officers who are also directors or executive officers of Contran, Kronos Worldwide, NL, Valhi or their affiliated entities disclaim beneficial ownership of the shares of our common stock that such entities directly or indirectly hold, except to the extent of their pecuniary interest in such shares, if any. - (9) Mr. Halbert resigned his employment with Contran and as our vice president, chief financial officer and controller effective April 10, 2014 in order to take a position with an unrelated company.
-While Mr. Halbert is a named executive officer, he is not in the group of current directors and executive officers.
+Their address is 800 Third Avenue, New York, New York 10022. - (9) Mr. Darryl R. Halbert resigned his employment with Contran and as our vice president, chief financial officer and controller effective April 10, 2014 in order to take a position with an unrelated company.
+While Mr. Halbert is a named executive officer, he is not listed individually in this table or in the group of our current directors and executive officers. - (10) Each of our directors or executive officers disclaims beneficial ownership of any shares of our common stock, except to the extent he or she has a pecuniary interest in such shares, if any.